At Skylarks we are a passionate, knowledgeable and dedicated team

 I really love and value my Forest School work with Skylarks, especially the strong community feel, parental involvement and the great sense of freedom and autonomy for the children, which I value in my school practice too.

-I have been attending Skylarks Forest School with my youngest son for over two years.
+I started attending Skylarks Forest School with my youngest son.
 I have been really inspired by the Skylarks Team and it has rekindled my love of the outdoors.
 This has led me to pursue a career as a Forest School Practitioner.
-I will be starting my level three training in September 2019 with Kindling Play and Training, and will be working with the Skylarks team to complete my portfolio.
+I completed my level three training in June 2021 with Kindling Play and Training, and have been working with the Skylarks ever since.

 A UNIQUE LOCATION